Judge rules Maine prosecutors improperly acquired info in Marissa Kennedy case

 Zainea handed Murray two envelopes during the hearing, saying they held all the records the state had received to that point.
 He also ordered that any digital records received be deleted or destroyed, and said the state must file an affidavit detailing anyone who received, handled or viewed the documents.

-[What we know about the life of the Maine child allegedly killed by her parents]
+[ What we know about the life of the Maine child allegedly killed by her parents]

 Laura Shaw, one of Carrillo’s attorneys, said she still has concerns that the state’s actions might undermine her client’s rights or chance at a fair trial.
 Based on the details of the prosecution’s affidavit, Shaw said she plans to request those individuals, if not the entire AG’s office, be removed from the case.